0xF35/0xf35/README.md

 ### Guess who's here?
 It's Dhruval 👋🏼
-Crafting code with a purpose, not just for show.
+*Building code that makes waves, not just another basic programming exercise.*

 ### About Me ✨
 - 👀 Obsessed with cracking codes, poking around in cybersecurity, and occasionally dabbling in backend dev.